jghauser/papis.nvim/README.md

 ## Usage

 Papis.nvim will start automatically according to the filetypes defined in `init_filetypes` (see the [setup section](#setup)).
 When first starting, papis.nvim will import some configuration values from Papis and save them in the database.
-If you update your Papis configuration, you should re-import the configuration into papis.nvim with `:Papis reload config`.
+It will then prompt you to run `:Papis reload data` to import all of your library into the database.
+If you update your Papis configuration, you should re-import the configuration into papis.nvim with `:Papis reload config` and run `:Papis relad data` again.

 ## Keymaps